31 March 14

-Meet the first ever BAFTA Breakthrough Brits; a group of industry newcomers who were selected to represent UK talent across film, TV and games.
+Meet the first ever BAFTA Breakthrough Brits; a group of industry newcomers who were selected in 2013 to represent UK talent across film, TV and games.

 "We want to turbocharge the careers of really talented people right across the spectrum of the creative industries"